by Will Grumke August 04, 2021 6 min read

 Now, one of the reasons there is a bit of confusion about omega-3 fatty acids is because there are so many benefits!

-They can help in many ways, but are most commonly known for reducing the risk of heart disease, helping with proper fetal development, reducing inflammation, improving joint health, favorable changes for fat loss or weight management, and many more.
+They can help in many ways, but are most commonly known for reducing the risk of heart disease, helping with proper fetal development, improving joint health, favorable changes for fat loss or weight management, helping to improve cognitive function, and many more.

-Plus, those benefits aren’t reserved for a specific age group or gender, these acids support and promote optimal health for anyone!
+Plus, those benefits aren’t reserved for a specific age group or gender, these essential nutrients support and promote optimal health for all ages!

 So, let’s jump into your questions…

-Hold on for a second, these next few paragraphs are going to get a little heavy on the scientific terms, but I promise I will make sense of it for you.
+Hold on for a second, these next few paragraphs are going to get a little heavy on the scientific terms, but I promise I will make sense of it all.

 Omega-3s are a specific type of polyunsaturated fatty acid, meaning they contain more than one double bond in their chemical structure.